Get stories and expert advice on all things related to college and parenting.

-The holiday party season brings extra risks and temptations.
-Make sure you’re clear about rules you expect your student to follow when they’re out with friends or socializing in your home, and especially if/when they’ll be driving.
+The holiday party season brings extra risks and temptations (although in 2020 most of us are socializing less because of the pandemic).
+Make sure you’re clear about rules you expect your student to follow when they’re out with friends, and especially if/when they’ll be driving.
 Remind them they can always call you if they need a ride — or take Uber or Lyft.

 You’re not alone if you tend to avoid some of these complex and difficult topics.
 Find helpful talking tips here.

 By this point in the year, your student has acclimated to their new routine and environment.
 That makes it the perfect time to check in about what they do on a daily basis to keep themselves safe.
 Are there places near campus they shouldn’t walk, jog or bike?
 Are they good about using the buddy system?

 You can help by supplying good advice and the best safety tools available.
 Make sure your student has a personal safety app on their smartphone and share this essential safety checklist.

 When your student was in high school, you were probably in the habit of talking about relationships and dating (even if these conversations weren’t always comfortable).
 You knew their boyfriend or girlfriend if they had one, and the friends they socialized with.